vintasoftware/playbook/culture_and_practices.md

 But beyond all of that, this is not just about one's well-being.
 Every time you are forgiving while reviewing a pull request, every test you don't do because it's time-consuming, every piece of doc you don't write, and every technical debt you let go, you are risking your teammates' work-life balance.
 We never know what or where things will break, and we never know who will be the person that will need to say “excuse me” to friends/family and investigate what is going on.

 Vinta cares about everyone's well being, and we expect that everyone is also looking out for each other.
-We founded Vinta because we validated that’s possible to make great software with work-life balance.
+We founded Vinta because we validated it’s possible to make great software with work-life balance.
 That’s why we’ll always be very vocal about the importance of the consultant posture and all quality-related processes we have.
 Make sure that your work will allow you and your teammates to have a good work-life balance.
 The great news is that, by doing this, you will automatically be doing an elite level job and ensuring happy customers.

 # Training